A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 - Change the application's destination to the Green endpoint and check the operation.

-- If you change the write direction at this time, it will become inconsistent with the Blue environment, so it is better to delete the Green cluster after completing the operation check and then create a new Green cluster.
+- If you change the write direction at this time, it will become inconsistent with the Blue environment, so after you have finished checking the operation, it is better to delete the Green cluster and create a new Green cluster again.

 - If the operation check shows no problems, return the application to its original endpoint.